JxTorres003/AdvDiversity/README.md

-  An online platform designed to connect individuals with the objective to provide personal growth, entrepreneurship, career advice and much more by connecting them with mentors across the world remotely.
+  An online platform designed to connect individuals with the objective to provide personal growth, entrepreneurship, career advice and much more by connecting them with mentors across the United States.
-## 🧰  Worked on a full-stack project:
+##  Worked on a full-stack project: 🧰
 I entered the project during its developement phase in the SDLC and due to its massive contibutions from other engineers I can only provide my portion of development.
 ### Visit Site:
 <a href="https://advancingdiversity.azurewebsites.net/" target="_blank">